Roloway monkey: Predation

-The Roloway monkey does not often employ its "fight" instinct, rather it chooses to flee from danger.
-Typical predators of the Roloway monkey include the leopard, large prey birds, chimpanzees, and other larger species.
-In order to survive against these predators, the Roloway will use communication techniques such as warning sounds, or even signals, in order to tell the other members of their group that a threat is near, and they must flee to safety.
-The predators do have an impact on the population of monkeys, but they are not the primary cause for the decline in overall population, and the reason for the critically endangered title the Roloway has been given.
+The Roloway monkey does not often employ its "fight" instinct, rather it chooses "flight".
+Typical predators of the Roloway monkey include the leopard, large predatory birds, chimpanzees, and other larger species.
+To survive against these predators, the Roloway monkey uses communication techniques such as warning sounds, or even signals, to tell the other members of its group that a threat is near, and they must flee to safety.
+Predators, though, are not the primary cause for the decline in overall population or the critically endangered assessment it has been given.

 Behaviour

-Roloway monkeys typically are diurnally active only, and spend the night sleeping high in the canopy, similar to other primates and mammals.
-The species forms social groups of around 6-30 individuals, typically with a single male, around 10 females and their offspring.
+Roloway monkeys typically are diurnally active only, so spend the night sleeping high in the canopy, similar to other primates.
+The species forms social groups of around six to 30 individuals, typically with a single male, up to 10 females, and their offspring.
 Males may change between groups, while females generally stay with the same group into which they were born.
-When there are reduced populations of the Roloway, the habits of staying in the same group can impose restrictions on the ability for the species to recuperate.
-For the monkeys, most of their day is spent searching for food, and in between hunting, during rest time, the monkeys will take time to groom one another, play, and care for their young.
-This is the primary time for bonds to form and strengthen.
-The rest period during the day is also a great time for the infants to learn and grow mentally.
-In addition, the Roloway monkey is social, and will interact with other monkeys that inhabit the same areas.
-The younger, more juvenile Roloway will not be as outgoing and strong as the adult Roloway.
-The juvenile will also have more reliance on the adults for learning, and understanding of their surroundings.
-There is still little known about the species day to day activity, as their population numbers are so low and there is not much scientific research on the roloway.
+When populations of the Roloway are reduced, the habits of staying in the same group can impose restrictions on the ability for populations to recover.

+Most of the monkeys' day is spent searching for food, and during rest time, they take time to groom one another, play, and care for their young, thus forming and strengthening bonds.
+The rest period allows the young to learn and grow mentally.
+In addition, the Roloway monkey is social and interacts with other monkeys in the same areas.